The Rig Veda, Book 1, Verses 31 to 40

 HYMN XXXVI.
 Agni.

-1 WITH words sent forth in holy hymns, Agni we supplicate, the Lord
+1 WITH words sent forth in holy hymns, Agni we supplicate,

 Of many families who duly serve the Gods, yea, him whom others also praise.